Most commercial-grade ramps are built out of four different types of materials: wood, aluminum, steel, and concrete.

 Pros: Concrete ramps are a low-maintenance option that is also very durable.
 They have a high weight capacity as well, which is great for regular, repetitive use of the ramp.

 Cons: Installing and removing a concrete ramp can be very costly and take quite a bit of time and prep work.
-Over time they are also prone to cracks and deterioration, requiring the occasional repair.
-Lastly, it’s difficult to build a customized concrete ramp, so it may not be possible to construct if the existing building does not allow for it.
+Concrete must be mixed correctly and given time to cure, otherwise the material can fail.
+Over time concrete ramps are also prone to cracks and deterioration, requiring occasional repairs.
+This is especially true if you live in a climate with a cold winter, where freeze-thaw cycles rapidly widen cracks.
+Lastly, it’s difficult to build a customized concrete ramp, so it may not be possible to construct it if the existing building does not allow for it.

 At EZ-ACCESS, we specialize in modular access systems built from aluminum.